fabian-kutschera/fabian-kutschera.github.io/_posts/2024-11-15-crescent-tsunami-workshop.md

 - During megathrust events, shallow slip is likely distributed onto multiple landward-vergent splay faults within the active domain of the outer wedge (Ledeczi et al., 2024), i.e., the outermost 30 km, which may add to seafloor displacement.
 - The actual Cascadia subduction plate interface differs from Slab2.0 with more variable dip and along-strike steps suggesting segmentation of the megathrust.
 - Locking to the "trench" is much more likely than not, while slip to the "trench" seems to be extremely likely.
-- T-shirt size-based rupture scenarios (S, M, L, XL, XXL) are use by emergency planners in Oregon and Washington.
+- T-shirt size-based rupture scenarios (S, M, L, XL, XXL) are used by emergency planners in Oregon and Washington.
 - Kinematic coupling and seismic coupling are two different concepts:
 	- Kinematic coupling specifies the ratio of slip deficit to long-term slip rate (with 1 &#61; not slipping).
 Here, the **slip rate deficit** is given by the difference between the current slip rate and the long-term average.
 	- Seismic coupling specifies the fraction of slip released seismically (with 1 &#61; not slipping).
 Here, **frictional locking** is given by the fault's response to slip.
 	- **Slip rate deficit &ne; frictional locking**.